-Notes to the Financial Statements provide additional information that is essential to obtain a full understanding of the data provided in the financial statements.
+Notes to financial statements provide additional information that is essential to obtain a full understanding of the data provided in the financial statements.

-(See Notes to the Financial Statements on pages 11-27 of this report).
+(See Notes to Financial Statements on pages 13 to 30 of this report.)

-Required Supplementary Information provides additional information.
-Such information, although not a part of the basic financial statements, is required by GASB, who consider it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-Required Supplementary Information includes the Management's Discussion and Analysis and the Schedules of Changes in Net Pension Liability, Net Pension Liability, Employer Contributions (and Notes to the Schedule of Contributions), and Investment Returns, which are presented to supplement the basic financial statements.
+Required supplementary information provides additional information.
+Such information, although not a part of the basic financial statements, is required by the GASB, who consider it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Required Supplementary Information includes the management's discussion and analysis and the schedules of changes in net pension liability, net pension liability, employer contributions (and notes to the schedule of contributions), and investment returns, which are presented to supplement the basic financial statements.